 Revisiting the subject of employee discipline, specifically progressive discipline, this revised disciplinary action form is straightforward and addresses employee actions in behavioral terms.
 Managers receive guidance via the questions on the form to provide actionable performance feedback and suggestions for improvement to the employee.

-Example of How to Communicate Discipline
+How to Communicate Discipline

 The first step in communicating disciplinary action is to take the employee to or set up a meeting with the employee in a private office.
 If you anticipate difficulty, and always at the stage of written verbal warning, it's smart to ask an HR person or another manager to sit in on the meeting so that there is a third party witness present.